Accurate disease data essential

 Accurate and timely information about the impact of COVID19 in Powys is crucial to being able to provide an effective response to the current pandemic, the county council has said.

-Information being reported about the number of COVID19 related deaths in the county varies significantly between different national agencies and Powys County Council is highlighting these differences to ensure Powys residents are aware of the true impact the virus is having across the county.
+Information being reported about the number of COVID19 related deaths in the county varies significantly.
+It varies between different national agencies and Powys County Council is highlighting these differences to ensure Powys residents are aware of the true impact the virus is having across the county.
 The Chief Executive has also written to the Welsh Government to call for an improvement in the reporting of COVID19 related deaths.

 Powys County Council Chief Executive, Dr Caroline Turner said: "The County Council is working closely with partner organisations as part of a co-ordinated approach to the COVID19 pandemic.
 These arrangements are working well and through the actions we are taking locally we are providing the care and support that is needed by our residents, businesses and communities during this very challenging time.